MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-load-balancer.md

 The SLB MUX processes inbound network traffic and maps VIPs to DIPs, then forwards the traffic to the correct DIP.
 Each MUX also uses BGP to publish VIP routes to edge routers.
 BGP Keep Alive notifies MUXes when a MUX fails, which allows active MUXes to redistribute the load in case of a MUX failure - essentially providing load balancing for the load balancers.

 ### SLB Host Agent
-When you deploy Software Load Balancing, you must use Windows Admin Center, System Center, Windows PowerShell, or another management application to deploy the SLB Host Agent on every host server.
+When you deploy Software Load Balancer, you must use Windows Admin Center, System Center, Windows PowerShell, or another management application to deploy the SLB Host Agent on every host server.

 The SLB Host Agent listens for SLB policy updates from Network Controller.
 In addition, the host agent programs rules for SLB into the SDN-enabled Hyper-V Virtual Switches that are configured on the local computer.